 -

-…alternately up to seven times to build the proper thickness.
-After drying this is put in a kiln to melt out the wax and leave a hollow silica mold.
+to build the proper thickness.
+After drying this is put in a kiln

 -